openwallet-foundation-labs/identity-credential/multipaz-cbor-rpc/RPC.md

 as `Bstr` holding serialized argument array, and the rest of the fields depend on authorization implementation.

-Result array is encoded as three- or four- element array: the first element is updated opaque back-end state, the second element is an integer indicating result type: `0` for normal result and `1` for an exception.
-For the normal result the third element represents the returned value.
-For an exception, the third element is an exception id, and the fourth is Cbor representation of the exception object.
+Result array is encoded as 3- to 5-element array:
+ * the first element is updated opaque back-end state,
+ * the second element is an integer indicating result type,
+ * the third element is updated authorization system parameter, such as new nonce (or `null`, if authorization not used or does not require parameter updates).

+The possible values for the second element are defined in `RpcReturnCode` enum:
+ * `RESULT` (value `0`) - additional element in the result array is `DataItem` which is a result returned by the method.
+ * `EXCEPTION` (value `1`) - additional two elements contain exception id and serialized exception object as `DataItem`
+ * `NONCE_RETRY` (value `2`) - indicates a problem with the authorization that could be solved by simply retrying request with updated authorization parameters.

 Kotlin `Unit` return type is represented as an empty `Bstr`.
 Data return types and exceptions are represented by their Cbor representations.
-Returned back-end are represented as two-element arrays.
+Returned back-end objects are represented as two-element arrays.
 The first element of the array is a `Tstr` that holds result object's endpoint, and the second is the opaque state of the result back-end object.

 ## RPC Stubs

+To be able to call server-side code, one needs to obtain an appropriate `RpcDispatcher` object, create a client-side implementation of an interface marshalled through RPC, and (possibly) make a call in a context of an RPC session.

+Let's start with stub creation.
 All Multipaz RPC stubs inherit from `RpcStub` class:

 ```kotlin
 abstract class RpcStub(